Installation

 Screenshot: Napper CLI running a test suite in a terminal, showing coloured pass/fail output for each assertion

 The CLI is a self-contained binary with no runtime dependencies — no .NET, no Node, no Python required.
+The recommended way to install it is with Homebrew (macOS / Linux) or Scoop (Windows).

 Download from GitHub Releases